jsdealy/latin/exercitia.md

 12. Illae servae, autem, perfugium solaciumque ab amicis quaerebant.

->
+>  illae servae a domino suo fugientes ad ostium amicae suae advenerunt ut perfugium precaretur.

-13. Cornll audito, ille mnes, incertus consilii, copias ad mediam insu- lam vertit.
+13. Cornu audito, ille miles, incertus consilii, copias ad mediam insulam vertit.

+>  cornu audiens hic miles labebatur in mente, incertus, et protinus decrevit ut ad insulam copiae eius properarent.

 14. When the common dilllger had been nverted, two of our sons and all our daughters came back from Asia.

 15. Our hopes must not be destroyed by those three evil men.

 16. Since the people of all nations are seeking peace, all leaders must conquer the passion for (= of) power.
 (Use an ablative absolute and a passive periphrastic.)